-Nicodemus opened the conversation with Jesus that night.
-His use of the pronoun "we" in his statement that "we know that thou art a teacher come from God"21 revealed that he was not merely speaking for himself but also for the governing body of the Jews to which he belonged.22 As the basis for the council's belief that Jesus was a "teacher come from God," Nicodemus explained: "No one is able to do the miraculous signs that you do unless God is with him."23
+As the basis for Nicodemus' belief that Jesus was a "teacher come from God," he explained: "No one is able to do the miraculous signs that you do unless God is with him."
+11

-Jesus did not reply directly to Nicodemus' affirmation.
-Instead, He discounted it with a parallel assertion: "No one is able to see the kingdom of God unless they are born again."
-The Master was saying that Nicodemus and his brethren were mistaken in taking His miracles as the basis for their confidence in Jesus as a divine teacher.
-Though they had seen these signs, they did not see the kingdom of God.
+Jesus discounted Nicodemus' declaration with a parallel assertion: "No one is able to see the kingdom of God unless they are born again."
+The Master was saying that Nicodemus was mistaken in taking His miracles as the basis for his confidence in Jesus as a divine teacher.
+Though Nicodemus had seen these signs, he did not see the kingdom of God.